Welcome To Beijing

 To enjoy a tradition culture Hutong tour at Houhai area.
 Around the south and along the west side of HouHai are a variety of teahouses, cafes, bars and boutiques that combine modern and traditional elements in their unique designs.
 Taking a rickshaw tour around the HouHai area to visit the ancient courtyard will make your travel experience different.

 A classic nightlife with the world famous acrobatic show, it is not to be missed entertainment in the evening.
 You can enjoy gravity-defying contortionism, juggling, unicycling, chair-stacking, and plate-spinning acts and more.
 Afterwards to discover the culinary secrets in carving the duck at Beijing’s most famous duck restaurant located in the ancient granary.
+Another tradition that influenced Beijing cuisine (as well as influenced by the latter itself) is the Chinese imperial cuisine that originated from the Emperor's Kitchen.

 Climate of Beijing